 By Brian de Haaff Co-founder and CEO, Aha!

 At Freedom Interiors, we are saying yes to what Brian de Haaff calls “gimmicks”.
-Unique is one word to describe our 1,200 sq. ft. showroom that is one-third office, one-third event space, and one-third schoolroom.
+Unique is one word to describe our 7,000 sq. ft.

 Carol Espinosa founded her company on five core values: Empowerment, Fun, Integrity, Adaptability, and Innovation.
 We are empowered to select where we want to work, at a range of different

 Do these things deliver anything meaningful for the people who work here?

 Yes!
 It means we can bring our dogs to work on the days we just don’t want to leave them at home.
 It means that we can have business associates come to us, saving us time and money while sharing a beer and conversation.
 Basically, it means we love where we work – which is a pretty big ask in America’s corporate work structure.

 We stay home when we’re sick and work from home – no rigid management demanding we come into the office.
 We’ve built a foundation of trust amongst ourselves and never feel the need to sneak out early to run errands.
 Our integrity and adaptability allow us to arrange our work schedule around our personal lives quite easily.
 That’s what good workspace design can do: encourage a culture that keeps up with the modern workforce.

 Brian asked: why company founders are trying so hard with these in-office “perks”?

 Perhaps it’s because of open office design’s ability to “foster collaboration, promote learning, and nurture a strong culture.”
 A conclusion from the very same article featuring the study Mr. de Haaff cites, “that the number of people who say they cannot concentrate at their desk has increased by 16 percent since 2008.”